 “There was no system of inviting applications from interested private parties and selecting the best applicants for establishment of private universities in the regions and fields of study identified.
 On the contrary, applications were accepted/ considered as and when they were received from private parties for establishment of private universities at a location of their choice”

 Thus, 10 of the 17 private universities were located in the seventh-least, pre-university completed populous district, i.e. Solan (four were found to be located in the same Gram Panchayat), while a total of only six private universities were located in the five most populous districts.
-Only one private university was located in other six least populated districts.
+Only one private university was located in the other six least-populated districts.